 The technology package on the Black Label includes a 28-speaker sound system and a head-up display.
 Technology is used to enhance the safety package in the form of Active Park Assist 2.0 and adaptive cruise control.
 The park assist program can actually handle the steering, braking, and acceleration necessary to park the SUV in a parallel or perpendicular spot.
 Adaptive cruise control can make adjustments to steering and speed as well, but on the highway.
 It can bring the vehicle to a stop if necessary, and it can read speed limit signs and remind drivers of that information.

-Compare the Black Label vs Black Label Grand Touring Trims.
+Compare Aviator Black Label vs Black Label Grand Touring.
 What is the difference?

 Which Trim to Choose?